kyverno/chainsaw/website/docs/quick-start/assertion-trees.md

 ## Next step

-To continue our exploration of the main Chainsaw features, let's look at [bindings and resource templating](./resource-templating.md).
+To continue our exploration of the main Chainsaw features, let's look at [bindings](./bindings.md) and [resource templating](./resource-templating.md) next.